erkara/TrackingWalkers-YOLOv8/README.md

 4- *sota_tracks_multiple_droplets*:  tracking videos carried out with five SOTA models on top of YOLOv8 detections.
 For simplicity, we provide the results only for two and three droplets.
 To generate the rest, use the the very last cell in the tutorial notebook.

-5- "yolov8_tracking" and "labelImg" are cloned from their original sources.
+5- "yolov8_tracking" is cloned from their original sources.
 For uniformity, we added them to our repo.

 6- "best_yolov8_droplet.pt" and "best_yolov8_intruder.pt" are the YOLOv8 models we trained for walking droplet and granular flow experiments, respectively.